Is Lightsaber Combat a Martial Art?

 Relativistic definitions, on the other hand, consider the cultural and social contexts in which martial arts are practiced.
 This approach acknowledges the diversity and unique characteristics of each form, recognizing that martial arts can have different meanings and purposes in different cultures.
 For instance, capoeira in Brazil is not only a martial art but also a cultural expression and form of resistance.

-Contributions of Peter Lorge and Sixt Wetzler
+What Are the Contributions of Peter Lorge and Sixt Wetzler to Martial Arts Studies?

 Peter Lorge and Sixt Wetzler are scholars who have made substantial contributions to the academic study of martial arts.